dotnet-websharper/docs/content/core/javascript.md

 Sometimes it is preferred that the same class have different implementation on the server and the client.
 In this case a `[<Proxy(typeof<TargetType>)>]`  or `[<Proxy("fullyQualifiedTypeName")>]` attribute on the client-side implementation will tell WebSharper, that in any translation, treat the two types as equivalent.

-Also, this can be used to implement a client-side for standard library .NET types.
+Also, this can be used to implement a client side for standard library .NET types.
 WebSharper provides a good number of these proxies out of the box, for example may basic `System`, `System.Collections.Generic`, and `FSharp.Core` types are supported.

 Use the `InternalProxy` attribute instead to limit the effect of a proxy to the current project only.